GregRoques/new-portfolio-site/README.md

 I used this same widget on my previous site, however I am currently unsure if I plan to include it on this site as I don't care for Instagram's current direction (IGTV, stories, reels, DMs, stores... basically all of its moves away from straigh-forward photography).

-You can find the widget's scripting in my site directory outside of the frontend and backend folders.
+You can find the widget's scripting in my site directory outside of the frontend and backend folders in my unused components folder.

 [![Instagram Widget demo video](./frontend/public/ReadMeImages/readMe_Instagram2.png)](https://youtu.be/KMnqWYsYokA)